solid/authorization-panel/Proposals/TrustedAppsReplacement.md

  - TuringAC: A hypothetical new access control system that would a Turing-Complete language (I use JavaScript for the examples but it could be anything) language to define access control rules.
 The need for it was proposed [here](https://github.com/solid/data-interoperability-panel/issues/34).
 TuringAC is not fully thought out, it is simply here as an example.
  - ShapeAC: A hypothetical new shape based access control system that would use shapes to define what an agent has access to based on the shape of the data.
  - TagAC: A hypotetical new access control system (defined by Michael Thornburgh [here](https://github.com/solid/authorization-and-access-control-panel/issues/48)) that relies on tagging resources to define the agents who have access.

-## App Constraints

-// TO BE COMPLETED.
-// In my opinion, this is actually the most important section of this proposal, but we're still working through a few things conceptually.

 ## Signatory Control